My First Successful Product

 Now read this

 This blog is going away soon! :( Check out my new site where you can read the latest and subscribe for updates!
-Lessons from Site Reliability Engineering: Part 2 # If you’ve ever felt overwhelmed by the choices of vendors and tools...
+In addition to my day career, I’ve also done audio engineering work for the last 11 years or so.
+This has ranged from...
 Continue →